-- a. justified rural enterprise needs; - b. essential facilities for outdoor sport and outdoor recreation, cemeteries, and other uses of land which maintain the openness of the green barrier and which do not conflict with the purpose of including land within it; - c. limited extension, alteration or replacement of existing dwellings; - d. small scale diversification within farm complexes where this is run as part of the farm business; or - e. the re-use of buildings provided that: - i. the original building is substantial, permanent and capable of conversion without major reconstruction;

-- ii. the new use will not have a greater impact on the openness of the green barrier and the purposes of including land within it; and - iii. the building is in keeping with its surroundings.
+- justified rural enterprise needs; - essential facilities for outdoor sport and outdoor recreation, cemeteries, and other uses of land which maintain the openness of the green barrier and which do not conflict with the purpose of including land within it; - limited extension, alteration or replacement of existing dwellings; - small scale diversification within farm complexes where this is run as part of the farm business; or - the re-use of buildings provided that: e. - the original building is substantial, permanent and capable of conversion without major reconstruction; - the new use will not have a greater impact on the openness of the green barrier and the purposes of including land within it; and - the building is in keeping with its surroundings. iii.